Skip to content

 Specify if the background of the plot should be transparent, by default False

-Set the grid for the plots.
+Set the grid for the plots, by default True.

-Set the layout that is used for the plot.
-By default "constrained"
+Set the layout that is used for the plot, by default "constrained"

-Fontsize of the legend, by default 10
+Fontsize of the legend, by default None (falls back to fontsize)

 Position of the legend in the plot, by default "upper right"